• Skip to primary navigation

 6. Whisk together the eggs, milk, vanilla, and pumpkin pie spice in a flat-bottomed bowl or pie plate.
 Set aside.

-7. Melt a little butter (or whatever you like to use) on a griddle or large skillet over medium-high heat until the butter sizzles, but be careful not to burn the butter.
+7. Melt butter (or whatever you like to use) on a griddle or large skillet over medium-high heat until the butter sizzles, but be careful not to burn the butter.

-8. While the griddle or skillet is heating, allow each sandwich to sit in the egg mixture until it is completely soaked through.
+8. While the griddle or skillet is heating, dip each sandwich in the egg mixture and allow it to sit there until it is completely soaked through.
 If the egg mixture isn't deep enough to soak the whole sandwich at once, soak one side then flip to soak the other side.

-9. Transfer the soaked sandwich to the hot griddle and cook until browned on the bottom.
+9. Transfer the soaked sandwich to the hot pan and cook until browned on the bottom.
 Flip it over, and cook until browned on the other side then remove from the heat.

 10. Garnish with more fresh berries, a dab of jam, or your favorite syrup.